Superman Movieverse Archive Grammar Guide

 WRONG: "Lois, I love you", whispered Clark.

-- Don't add spaces immediately inside quotes in dialogue.
+- Don't add spaces immediately inside quotes in dialog.
 This one is guaranteed to drive the Librarian crazy!

 WRONG: " Where are you, Clark? " asked Lois.